ptolemybarnes/makers-academy-hist/README.md

 Summary of my learning at Makers Academy

 ###Precourse
-Prior to Makers Academy I familiarised myself with the basics of Ruby.
+Before Makers Academy I focused on core Ruby.
 Some early efforts - katas, project euler, and so on - are recorded in a [Baby Steps](https://github.com/ptolemybarnes/baby-steps) repository.

 ###Week 1